2025 India–Pakistan conflict: Misinformation

 Deutsche Welle fact-checked several false claims on social media during the conflict.
 A video with over 5 million views, allegedly showing Indian missile strikes, was in fact footage of Iranian missiles hitting Israel published by DD India in October 2024.
 Another claim by a pro-Pakistan user that a French-made Rafale fighter, used by the Indian Air Force, was shot down in Pakistan, near Bahawalpur.
 The picture, in fact, was not a Rafale but a Pakistani Mirage 5 that crashed on a training mission in southeastern Pakistan three weeks before the conflict.
 Another viral video from a June 2024 crash of a Sukhoi Su-30MKI of the Indian Air Force in Nashik, Maharashtra was falsely shared as that of a Rafale jet shot down by Pakistan near the Line of Control.

 Following social media rumours, India denied that it had struck the Kirana Hills Site (part of PAF Base Mushaf).
 The International Atomic Energy Agency also affirmed after investigations that there had been no radiation leak or release from any nuclear facility in Pakistan.
 False reports of a radiation leak notice by the Indian Atomic Energy Regulatory Board, after Pakistan claimed to have destroyed BrahMos storage facilities at Beas, were also shared on social media.

+Airspace closures

+Many Indian air carriers like Air India and IndiGo have been drastically affected on their international routes.
+IndiGo has had flight time to Central Asian destinations increase by 3 hours or more.
+Air India has had to divert most North American-bound flights to Vienna or Copenhagen in order to refuel their aircraft so that they can continue their flight.

+Air India expects to face about $600 million in additional costs if a ban from Pakistan’s airspace lasts for a year and has asked the Indian government to compensate it for the hit.

+On 24 June 2025, Pakistan extended its airspace closure for Indian aircraft and airlines until 24 July 2025, issuing a fresh Notice to Airmen (NOTAM) through its Civil Aviation Authority.

+The Pakistan Airports Authority extended its airspace ban on Indian aircraft until 23 January 2026, as per a newly issued NOTAM.
+The restriction applies to all Indian commercial, military, and leased aircraft.
+Later, the Pakistan Airports Authority further extended the ban on Indian aircraft until 23 March 2026.